Gillian McHugo

 About

-Computational biology PhD researcher at University College Dublin studying integrative genomics of infectious diseases in cattle, focusing on trypanosomiasis in hybrid African cattle and bovine tuberculosis in Irish cattle.
+Computational biology PhD researcher at University College Dublin studying integrative genomics of infectious diseases in cattle.

 Education